chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 Filters or `ActionFilter`s are pieces of code that can be wired into any controller actions so that they run automatically before/after the actual action code runs.

-Since `MVC` and `Web API` are unified now, there is no 2 flavours of filters like
+Since `MVC` and `Web API` are unified now, there is NO 2 flavours of filters like
 - `System.Web.Mvc`
 - `System.Web.Http.Filters`